 With legal notice advertising, the ability to create a sense of urgency and a need for the participation is a crucial part of the ad’s ability to be effective.
 For these ads, the “call to action” is a literal call to act and participate whereas usually it is to get the audience to respond and buy.
 This distinction is important because in every ad it is necessary that it relays what exactly you want them to do.
 It is for this reason that informing the public of what actions are needed as well as what changes are about to take place in their community is the first goal of every notice.

-What information needs to be included in a Legal Notice for an IRS Auction.
+What information needs to be included in a Legal ad for the IRS Auctions

 Because Legal ads for IRS Auctions is intended to give the general public important information this means putting in details that most other advertisers would gloss over or leave out altogether.
 When placing a legal notice it is important to understand that the purpose of the legal notice is keeping the public informed about occurrences in their local area and therefore it may be necessary to spell words out versus using abbreviations.